With over 500 lawyers we would expect to be able to provide the specialist skill and experience that you need. Browse our lawyers and teams below.

 At university I was diagnosed with dyslexia, which was a relief as it helped to explain a sense I’d had in school that academic tasks took me longer than anyone else.
 It also unlocked a wide variety of support to help me develop new compensatory strategies and build on techniques that I had already developed without realising their significance.
 At the same time, the diagnosis contributed to a feeling that I would never suit a legal career, as I questioned how someone with a reading and writing-related impairment could progress in a high-pressure career where the written word has such a central role.

 By keeping in touch with friends who became lawyers, I eventually realised that although deadlines are often tight, the main values added by lawyers are in understanding a client’s needs and getting things right.
-This realisation gave me confidence that attention to detail could be prized above lightning speed.
+This realisation gave me confidence that attention to detail could be prized above haste.

 Although the law is full of uncertainty, there is also a logic and rigour that I found more attractive than the more flexible, creative world of communications.
 This isn’t to say either setting is better than the other – both involve creativity and problem-solving – there are simply different types of creativity involved.
 The more I learned, the more I came to see being a solicitor as being an ideal personal fit.

 I applied for Mills & Reeve partly because of some great advice from a friend already working there.
 Rather than aimlessly applying for shiny and familiar-sounding firms in London, she recommended researching practice areas and looking at firms that actually offered the areas I was most interested in.
 She also observed that as I was someone who enjoyed making evening plans during the week, I should find somewhere where an appetite for excellent client service was accompanied by respect for life outside of work.